Razzberry7/Blueberry-docs/README.md

 - The steps are here for building: (https://jupyterbook.org/en/stable/start/build.html)
 - The steps for pushing the changes to the website are here: (https://jupyterbook.org/en/stable/publish/gh-pages.html)

+## Adding Images

+Add images to the outermost images folder and use `../../images/name.png` to use the images in your markdowns.
+See existing markdowns for an example.

+## Adding Videos

+Add videos to the `mynewbook/_static/videos` folder and use `../_static/videos/vid.mp4` to use videos in your markdowns.
+See annotating.md for an example.